IVC Filter Lawsuit Lawyer

 FDA Reports IVC Blood Clot Filter Injuries

 The FDA updated a 2010 safety communication in May 2014 regarding device removal complications.
 FDA has received more than 1,000 reports of serious adverse events related to Bard IVC Filters.
-Reports include 328 for device migration, 146 for embolizations (device component detachment), 70 for perforation of the IVC, 56 for filter fracture.
+Reports include 328 for device migration, 146 for embolizations (device component detachment), 70 for perforation of the IVC, and 56 for filter fracture.
 Similar problems have been found with other IVC filters made by Cook Medical, Boston Scientific, B. Braun and others.

-What is the Vena Cava?
+What Is the Vena Cava?

 The vena cava is a large vein that carries deoxygenated blood into the heart.
 Two vena cava transport blood through human beings: the inferior vena cava carries blood from the lower body; the superior vena cava moves blood from the head, arms and upper body.